zzzprojects/EntityFramework-Plus/.github/ISSUE_TEMPLATE.md

 ```

 ### Fiddle or Project
-Create a Fiddle that reproduce the issue: https://dotnetfiddle.net/zB4SGA
+Create a Fiddle that reproduces the issue: https://dotnetfiddle.net/zB4SGA

 Or provide a project/solution that we can run to reproduce the issue.
 - Make sure the project compile
 - Make sure to provide only what's required for the issue, not the whole project
-- Private code can be send here: info@zzzprojects.com
+- Private code can be sent here: info@zzzprojects.com

-_Note: If you are not able to provide code that reproduce the issue, we will not be able to reproduce it either._
+_Note: If you are not able to provide code that run to reproduce the issue, we will not be able to fix it either._

 ### Further technical details
 - EF version: